-(E) EXPERTS FOR INDIGENT DEFENDANTS
+(F) EXPERTS FOR INDIGENT DEFENDANTS

 In all cases with appointed counsel, prior approval of the Court to obtain the services of an expert is required.
-Counsel shall provide the name of the expert, the expert's estimated hourly fee, and estimated total cost and the type of service to be obtained.
+Counsel shall provide the name of the expert, the expert's estimated hourly fee, estimated total cost, and the type of service to be obtained.

 If counsel fails to properly obtain the Court's prior approval, counsel shall be responsible for the cost of services obtained.

-In order to obtain payment for experts and/or expenses, counsel shall submit the request on the form provided by the court administrator's office.
+In order to obtain payment for experts and/or expenses, counsel shall submit the request on the form provided by the Ohio Public Defender's Officeeourt administrator's office.

-4.05 CRIMINAL MOTIONS
+3.06 - CRIMINAL MOTIONS